-White man charged with fatally shooting black man in Florida
+Florida shooting: Man arrested in ‘stand your ground’ case

-FORT LAUDERDALE, Fla.
-(AP) — Prosecutors charged a white man with manslaughter Monday in the death of an unarmed black man whose videotaped shooting in a store parking lot has revived debate over Florida’s “stand your ground” law.
+ST. PETERSBURG, Fla.
+(AP) — Prosecutors charged a white man with manslaughter Monday in the death of an unarmed black man whose video-recorded shooting in a store parking lot has revived debate over Florida’s “stand your ground” law.

 Michael Drejka, 47, has been charged with the July 19 death of Markeis McGlockton outside a Clearwater convenience store, Pinellas County State Attorney Bernie McCabe said.
 Drejka was being held at the county jail on $100,000 bail.
-It is unknown if he has an attorney.
+It was unknown if he had an attorney.

-McCabe declined further comment, referring reporters to court records that were not immediately available.
+At a news conference Monday afternoon, relatives of McGlockton said they were pleased with the charge.

-McGlockton’s girlfriend, Britany Jacobs, who was seated in the couple’s car with two of their children, ages 3 years and 4 months, said Drejka confronted her for being parked in a handicapped-accessible space.
-McGlockton, 28, had gone into the store with their 5-year-old son.
-Jacobs said Drejka was cursing at her.
-Video shows McGlockton exited the store and shoved Drejka to the ground.
-Seconds later, Drejka pulled a handgun and shot McGlockton as he backed away.
+“I know this is going to be a long road,” said Michael McGlockton, the victim’s father.
+“We are up for the task.
+I just hope for a good outcome.”

 Most Read Nation & World Stories